Quick quiz. Which of these do you agree with?

 - accelerate your career progression

-- open doors to interesting opportunities and importantly
+- open doors to interesting opportunities

 I hope that you now see the many advantages and variety of networking available.
 I love networking so much that I run two networking groups.
 One is all about fresh air networking on woodland walks, and City Conversations is for leading women in the City through connection, collaboration and growth.
 I’d love you to join me at one or both.